WoosterTech/Quest-Tools/README.md

 _See notes in Quick Status Change above for notes on modifying the shortcuts (INI file)_

+## SOLIDWORKS Reset
+Kills and restarts SOLIDWORKS.
+Version that gets started is controlled in INI file (see notes in Quick Status Change above).
+Change to appropriate shortcut or EXE.

+I suggest pinning the icon (benign looking) onto your taskbar.

+## 3DConnexion Reset
+Automates running **Stop Driver** followed by **Start Driver**.
+Will make sure the driver is fully stopped before trying to start it.

 ## Window Switching Script
 Quick switching to commonly open windows